Darxo/Hardened/README.md

 - `ShieldDamageReceivedMult` multiplies incoming shield damage up to a minimum of 1
 - `WeightStaminaMult` is an array of multipliers, mirroring `::Const.ItemSlotSpaces`, which control how much the Weight of each Itemslot affects this characters Stamina
 - `WeightInitiativeMult` is an array of multipliers, mirroring `::Const.ItemSlotSpaces`, which control how much the Weight of each Itemslot affects this characters Initiative
-- `HitpointRecoveryMult` multiplies to anything that would add a flat amount of hitpoints to the characters
+- `HitpointRecoveryMult` multiplies to anything that would add a flat amount of hitpoints to the character

 # Requirements

 - Reforged

 # Known Issues:

+- Loading a game after getting attacked allows you to turn around an ambush into a regular fight

 # Compatibility